ehsanmqn/robust-httpx-client/README.md

 1. **Consistency During Group Creation:**
    When creating a group (`create_group` method), if the creation fails on any host, a rollback is initiated (`_rollback_creation` method) to delete the group from the hosts where it was successfully created.
 This ensures that all hosts either have the group created or none of them do, achieving a consistent state.

+   After all creation attempts, the there is a creation verification section that verifies if the group was successfully created on each host.
+This section has implemented to increase consistency across nodes.
+Although additional GET requests add extra load and can impact system performance, especially under high traffic, they help identify if the creation failed silently or if the POST request was partially successful.
 2. **Consistency During Group Deletion:**
    When deleting a group (`delete_group` method), the method ensures that an attempt is made to delete the group from all hosts, regardless of the outcome of each attempt.
 This ensures that eventually, all hosts will not have the group.

+   After all deletion attempts, a verification section ensures the group has been successfully deleted from each host.
+This section is implemented to increase consistency across nodes.
+Although additional GET requests add extra load and can impact system performance, especially under high traffic, they help identify if the deletion failed silently or if the DELETE request was only partially successful.
 ### Retry Mechanism

 The **Retry Mechanism** involves retrying an operation a specified number of times before giving up, often with an increasing delay between attempts (exponential backoff) to handle transient errors and reduce the load on the system.